chippers/blog/content/thing/tauri-params.md

         found reference `&str`
 ```

-This is because `Window::emit` knows that it should take `P::Event` but in that function definition, it doesn't know
+`Window::emit` knows that it should take `P::Event` from the function definition, but it doesn't know the concrete type
-what type that resolves to.
+that it should resolve to.
 For every method used that uses an associated type, the concrete type needs to be specified
 in order to compile.
 If the `say_hi_to_bob` function also contained methods that used the window label and menu id, you
 can see how it gets tedious quickly: